kfrn/ffmpeg-things/README.md

-# ffmpeg-things
+### ffmpeg-things

-Scripts &amp; notes about ffmpeg
+Various ffmpeg scripts and notes.
+Moved from previous location in [this](https://github.com/kfrn/experiments) repo.